MoveMe and MoveMe Mates

-It's an exciting group exercise programme for people with Parkinson’s led by Physiotherapists from the Oxford Health NHS Physical Disability Physiotherapy Service.
+It's an exciting group exercise programme for people with Parkinson’s led by Physiotherapists .
 The classes are supported by Parkinsons.Me and take place twice a month at the Loyd Lindsay Rooms in Ardington and Snells Hall, East Hendred in Oxfordshire and online on the other week's of the month.

 How can it help me?

 Will it be suitable for me?

 To ensure the exercise is safe for you, you will need to complete and return an exercise screening form before you come to the class.
 This will be sent to you when you register your interest (see below).
-For example, you will need to be able to walk ten meters in ten seconds, indoors and without using any walking aids.
+For example, you will need to be able to walk ten metres in ten seconds, indoors and without using any walking aids.

 Can my partner come too?

-Yes!
 Parkinsons.Me is all about families, so we’re organising refreshments for carers and partners in another room while you work hard on your exercises.
-This will be a chance to share experiences and have a chat, but we’re also hoping to organise talks on specific topics as the classes progress.
+This will be a chance to share experiences and have a chat, but we’re also hoping to organise talks on specific topics as the classes progress

 How can I sign up and how much does it cost?

-The cost of the classes is supported by Parkinsons.Me, which means that each class costs £5.00 per participant.
-If you would like to join MoveMe, please email your contact details to us and we will get back to you.
+The cost of the classes is supported by Parkinsons.Me, which means that each hall based class costs just £5.00 per participant.
+To check if there is a place in the class, please email email@example.com

 Tell me more